-marked decrease in 57Fe translocation to the embryo (by twofold), in agreement with the lower total iron concentration of TaVIT2 embryos (Fig. 1c).
+The highest concentration of 57Fe accumulating over 72 h was in the embryos (Fig. 3c), indicating that most of the iron taken up at this stage is partitioned there.
+Interestingly, the increase in 57Fe enrichment was similar in proximal and distal parts of the grain, suggesting a constant rate of translocation to all grain tissues (Fig. 3c, inset).
+Overexpression of TaVIT2 resulted in a marked decrease in 57Fe translocation to the embryo (by 2-fold), in agreement with the lower total iron concentration of TaVIT2 embryos (Fig. 1c).
 There was also a modest decrease in 57Fe translocation to the rest of the grain (Fig. 3c, inset).
-However, the 57Fe enrichment value in these parts is the sum of iron translocation into the endosperm and aleurone, two tissues with very different iron concentrations.
-To measure iron translocation into specific grain tissues, the 57Fe : 56Fe ratio was determined by NanoSIMS, averaging the counts for each isotope over 50 μm × 50 μm regions of interest (ROIs).
-Wheat samples harvested at 24 h after the start of isotope labelling showed a maximum of 5% enrichment of 57Fe compared to the natural 57Fe: 56Fe (Fig. 4).
-Iron-57 (57Fe) and 56Fe counts from transfer cells, modified aleurone cells, the EAS region, central starchy endosperm, scutellum, embryo plumule and aleurone cells from two different biological replicates were collected and the average ratios are plotted in Fig. 4.
-In control grain, 12-18% 57Fe enrichment was found in transfer cells, modified aleurone, EAS and the embryo, but only 6-7% 57Fe enrichment in the starchy endosperm and outer aleurone cells.
-Most tissues in TaVIT2 grain showed a decrease in 57Fe: 56Fe relative to control, with a small decrease in the maternal transfer cells and starchy endosperm, but a dramatic decrease in the EAS.
-At the time point of analysis (21 dpa), lots of iron has already accumulated in the EAS of TaVIT2 grain, and the low 57Fe: 56Fe ratio indicates that the diversion into storage organelles has been saturated in this tissue.
+However, the 57Fe enrichment value in these parts is the sum of iron translocation into the endosperm and aleurone, two tissues with very different iron contents.
+To measure iron translocation into specific grain tissues, the 57Fe/56Fe was determined by NanoSIMS, averaging the counts for each isotope over 50 x 50 μm regions of interest (ROIs).
+Wheat samples harvested at 24 h after the start of isotope labelling showed a maximum of 5% enrichment of 57Fe compared to the natural 57Fe/56Fe abundance ratio of 2.31%, which was considered too little difference for quantification.
+After labelling for 72 h, up to 20% enrichment of 57Fe was found in ROIs.

+57Fe and 56Fe counts from transfer cells, modified aleurone cells, the EAS region, central starchy endosperm, scutellum, embryo plumule and aleurone cells from 2 different biological replicates were collected and the average ratios are plotted in Fig. 4.
+In control grain, 12 - 18% 57Fe enrichment was found in transfer cells, modified aleurone, EAS and the embryo, but only 6 - 7% 57Fe enrichment in the starchy endosperm and outer aleurone cells.
+Most tissues in TaVIT2 grain showed a decrease in 57Fe/56Fe relative to control, with a small decrease in the maternal transfer cells and starchy endosperm, but a dramatic decrease in the EAS.
+At the time point of analysis (21 dpa), lots of iron has already accumulated in the EAS of TaVIT2 grain, and the low 57Fe/56Fe ratio indicates that the diversion into storage organelles has been saturated in this tissue.